iamdcj/javascripts/types/symbol/README.md

 Symbols are useful for generating unique object keys, and storing private data.

 ### Unique Keys
-Each time a property is added to an object using a `sybmol` it will always be unique; there is no danger of naming collisions;
+Each time a property is added to an object using a `symbol` it will always be unique; there is no danger of naming collisions;

 ### Private Data
 When used to generate unqiue object keys, the values stored in these keys cannot be easily accessed, adding a layer of privacy that isn't there with regular string keys;